dBalag/Metrocar-project/README.md

 # Metrocar-project
-Metrocar is a ride-sharing company who is seeking to indentify user drop-offs across the stages and plans to implement dynamic pricing to boost revenue during high demand.
+Metrocar is a fictional ride-sharing company who is seeking to indentify user drop-offs across the stages and plans to implement dynamic pricing to boost revenue during high demand.

 -7 FUNNEL STEP QUERY-